Necro-Coder/sqflite_simple_dao_backend/README.md

   - **Insert:** Simply pass the object you wish to insert into the database.
   - **Update:** Pass the object you wish to update.
 The logic behind this method will compare the object in the database and only update the fields that have changed, optimizing database access.
   - **Delete:** Pass the object you wish to delete.
-You can also specify if you want to delete all the records in a table by setting `all = true`.
+  - **Select:** This functionality is designed to build a complex select query using familiar SQL syntax.
+It's simplified through the use of chaining methods, making the query construction process easier.

+  (For more information go towards the [Batch](#batch-methods) section)
+  - **Batch Insert:** Is designed to insert multiple records into a database in a single operation.
+  - **Batch Update:**  Is designed to update multiple records into a database in a single operation.
+  - **Batch Delete:**  Is designed to delete multiple records into a database in a single operation.
+  - **Batch Insert or Update:** Is designed to insert or update multiple records into a database in a single operation.
+  - **Batch Insert or Delete:** Is designed to insert or delete multiple records into a database in a single operation.

 - Parameters: You can modify the database name, version (for database updates), and the tables you wish to create.

 - Constants:You can add, modify, or change constants to help create a model structure that sqflite recognizes.
 This feature is crucial for customizing the package to meet your specific needs.
 - The package also print logs in the console in order to display the changes on the database.
-You can turn it off with the `Append` class.
+Does not log in production.

 ## Getting Started